Measurement of the prompt $D^0$ nuclear modification factor in $p$Pb collisions at $\sqrt{s_\mathrm{NN}} = 8.16$ TeV

 \mbox{~}

 {\arabic{footnote}}

 \pagenumbering{arabic}

-Charm and beauty quarks are produced in the early stage of ultra-relativistic heavy-ion collisions and are strongly affected by the presence of hot and dense nuclear matter, known as quark-gluon plasma (QGP)~\cite{PHENIX:2006iih,Acharya:2018hre,Acharya:2018ckj,Sirunyan:2017xss,Sirunyan:2017oug,Adamczyk:2014uip}, as well as by cold nuclear matter (CNM) effects.
-The latter can be studied in the proton-nucleus collisions where QGP effects are not expected to be dominant.
+Charm and beauty quarks are produced in the early stage of ultra-relativistic heavy-ion collisions and are strongly affected by the presence of deconfined hot nuclear matter, known as quark-gluon plasma (QGP)~\cite{Yagi:2005yb}, as well as by cold nuclear matter (CNM) effects.
+The latter can be studied in proton-nucleus collisions where QGP effects are not expected to be dominant.
 Heavy-flavor hadrons, \ie hadrons containing one or more heavy quark, are affected by CNM effects at all stages of their production.
-In the initial state, the parton distribution functions in a nuclear environment (nPDF)~\cite{Eskola:2009uj,deFlorian:2003qf,Hirai:2007sx} differ from those in isolated nucleons.
-At LHC energies, the most relevant effect is nuclear shadowing~\cite{Armesto:2006ph}, which leads to a decrease of parton density at small Bjorken momentum fraction $x$.
+At LHC energies, the most relevant effect is from the initial state, where the parton distribution functions in a nuclear environment (nPDF)~\cite{Eskola:2009uj,deFlorian:2003qf,Hirai:2007sx} differ from those in isolated nucleons at all values of Bjorken momentum fraction $x$.
+Parton density decreases at $x\lesssim 0.1$ due to nuclear shadowing, and increases at $0.1\lesssim x\lesssim 0.3$ as a result of antishadowing~\cite{Armesto:2006ph}.
+Therefore different effects are expected to be relevant at different intervals of rapidity, which is strongly correlated with $x$.
 The parton distributions at small $x$ can also be described by the color-glass condensate effective theory (CGC) as a saturated gluonic system~\cite{Gelis:2010nm}.
-Moreover, multiple scattering and energy loss may occur when the incoming partons and the charm quarks traverse the nuclear medium~\cite{Vitev:2007ve,Kang:2014hha,Arleo:2021bpv}.
-Other initial-state or even final-state effects~\cite{Zhang:2019dth,Zhao:2020wcd} may also modify the kinematic distributions of produced heavy-flavor hadrons, as suggested by their surprisingly large elliptic flow values in high-multiplicity $p$Pb collisions~\cite{Sirunyan:2018toe, Sirunyan:2018kiz}.
+Moreover, multiple scattering and energy loss may occur when the incoming partons and the heavy quarks traverse the nuclear medium~\cite{Vitev:2007ve,Kang:2014hha,Arleo:2021bpv}.
+Other initial-state or even final-state effects~\cite{Zhang:2019dth,Zhao:2020wcd} may also modify the kinematic distributions of produced heavy-flavor hadrons, as suggested by their surprisingly large spatial anisotropy in momentum in high-multiplicity $p$Pb collisions~\cite{Sirunyan:2018toe, Sirunyan:2018kiz}.